 Fire Danger Period

-The Fire Danger Period ended for Bass Coast on 16 March 2020.
+The Fire Danger Period in Bass Coast ended on Monday, 15 March 2021.

 In Bass Coast Shire, no burning off or incinerators are allowed in residential areas at any time.